| Favourite Photographic Locations

 ferry, from which you can get good close up views of any cruise ships at the

-QE II Terminal and also cargo ships in Ocean Dock. |
+QE II and Ocean terminals and also cargo ships in the Eastern Docks. |

-| Red Funnel Vehicle Ferries - If you take a trip on the
+Red Funnel Vehicle Ferries - If you take a trip on the

 Red